DBMS_LOCK.sleep procedure to suspend the session in Oracle

 It got failed due to insufficient privileges.

-By default DBMS_LOCK is not accessible by normal users so grant is require for a specific session / schema to use this package.
+By default, DBMS_LOCK is not accessible by normal users so grant is required for a specific session/schema to use this package.

 grant execute on sys.dbms_lock to dbsguru;

-Third phase, in this final phase, we will execute EXEC DBMS_LOCK.sleep package along with other SQL statements where we will see its actual taking to complete (holding session for seconds as specified value in package) 1 minute and then moving to next SQL statement and so on.
+Third phase, in this final phase, we will execute EXEC DBMS_LOCK.sleep package along with other SQL statements where we will see its actually taking to complete (holding session for seconds as the specified value in package) 1 minute and then moving to next SQL statement and so on.

 We will create one small .sql file as below to validate

 set echo on

 As we can see above procedure is taking to complete one minute of time as specified value i.e the procedure suspends the session for the specified number of seconds. to execute the next SQL statement.

 Note: 1.
 EXEC DBMS_LOCK.sleep is deprecated from 18c but still available for backward compatibility.

 2. We can use procedure DBMS_SESSION.SLEEP in 18c where it’s the limit maximum value in seconds 3600 and does not require additional privileges for normal users.